wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 The **AlphaOmega Captcha & Anti-Spam Filter** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user **Comments** for inappropriate content.

-This plugin can also thwart automated attacks against your Wordpress **Admin Log-In** page.
+This plugin can also thwart automated attacks against your Wordpress **Admin Log In** page.

 Several **Captcha Types** are available from which to choose, including: